 We heard your feedback that the old d

 Qt is a popular cross-platform framework for application development and user interface design.
 Its various libraries and toolsets can be used to create, test, and deploy applications that target multiple platforms and operating systems including Linux, Windows, macOS and embedded/microcontroller systems.
 Qt recently announced its plan to supp

 The February 2020 update of the Visual Studio Code CMake Tools extension is now available.
 This release includes two of the extension’s top feature requests: file-based API support and multi-root workspaces.
 For a full list of this release’s improvements check out the release notes on GitHub.

 The latest relea

-In Visual Studio 2019 you can target both Windows and Linux from the comfort of a single IDE.
-In Visual Studio 2019 version 16.1 Preview 3 we announced several new features specific to the Linux Workload: native support for the Windows Subsystem for Linux (WSL),
+Visual Studio’s native support for CMake allows you to target both Windows and Linux from the comfort of a single IDE.
+Visual Studio 2019 version 16.5 Preview 2 introduces several new features specific to cross-platform development, including: File copy optimizations for CMake projects targeting a remote Linu